 First, have your child choose a design.
 Perhaps they want to make a mask of their favorite animal or their favorite cartoon character.
 Let the creativity flow!

-This is also the time to decide if you want the mask on a piece of construction paper, in which case it will eventually be glued to a popsicle stick, or on a plain paper bag.
+This is also the time to decide if you want the mask on a piece of construction paper.
+In this case, it will eventually be glued to a popsicle stick or on a plain paper bag.

 Get to work on designing the face.
 Drawing in the eyes, nose, and other features of the face can be made much easier with the help of a stencil.
-Use some mini size writing pens to get colorful with the face!
+Use some to get colorful with the face!

 Cut out the eyes – and the rest of the face, if need be – and put the mask on.

 Now that your child is in character, he or she will surely spend at least one summer day keeping him or herself entertained in this manner.